-The presence of BAS 'B' is proven if a mean deceleration of at least $0.85 \times a{ABS}$ is maintained from the time when $t = t_0 + 0.8 \text{ s}$ to the time when the vehicle speed has been reduced to 10 km/h.
+The presence of BAS 'B' is proven if a mean deceleration of at least $0.85 \cdot a{ABS}$ is maintained from the time when $t = t_0 + 0.8$ s to the time when the vehicle speed has been reduced to 15 km/h.

-Figure 2: Example of test 2 of a category 'B' BAS system
+Figure 2: Example of test 2 of a category "B" BAS system

-- 5. ASSESSMENT OF THE PRESENCE OF A CATEGORY 'C' BAS - 5.1.
-A category 'C' BAS shall meet the test requirements of paragraphs 4.1. and 4.2. of this annex. - 5.2.
+5. ASSESSMENT OF THE PRESENCE OF A CATEGORY "C" BAS

+- 5.1.
+A category "C" BAS shall meet the test requirements of paragraphs 4.1. and 4.2. above. - 5.2.
 Data evaluation

-A category 'C' BAS shall meet the requirements of paragraph 4.3. of this annex.
+A category "C" BAS shall meet the requirements of paragraph 4.3. above.

-Annex 10, Appendix 1
+Annex 9, Appendix 4

-METHOD FOR DETERMINATION OF FABS and aABS
+METHOD FOR DETERMINATION OF FABS AND aABS

 - 1.1.
-The brake pedal force FABS is the minimum pedal force that has to be applied for a given vehicle in order to achieve maximum deceleration which indicates that ABS is fully cycling. aABS is the deceleration for a given vehicle during ABS deceleration as defined in paragraph 1.7. - 1.2.
+The brake pedal force $F{ABS}$ is the minimum pedal force that has to be applied for a given vehicle in order to achieve maximum deceleration which indicates that ABS is fully cycling. $a{ABS}$ is the deceleration for a given vehicle during ABS deceleration as defined in paragraph 1.7. - 1.2.
 The brake pedal shall be applied slowly (without activating the BAS in the case of category B or category C systems) providing a constant increase of deceleration until ABS is fully cycling (Figure 3). - 1.3.
 The full deceleration must be reached within the timeframe of $2.0 \pm 0.5$ s.
 The deceleration curve, recorded against time, must be within a corridor of $\pm 0.5$ s around the centre line of the deceleration curve corridor.
-The example in Figure 3 has its origin at the time $t_0$ crossing the $a{ABS}$ line at 2 seconds.
-Once full deceleration has been achieved the pedal travel $S_p$ shall not be decreased for at least 1 s.
+The example in Figure 3 has its origin at the time t0 crossing the $a{ABS}$ line at 2 seconds.
+Once full deceleration has been achieved the pedal travel Sp shall not be decreased for at least 1 s.
 The time of full activation of the ABS system is defined as the time when pedal force $F{ABS}$ is achieved.
 The measurement shall be within the corridor for variance of deceleration increase (see Figure 3).